29HENRIKH/Predicting-Customer-Churn-in-E-commerce/README.md

 # Machine Learning Use Cases:
 - Classification ; Predict if a user will churn (stop buying) or make a purchase
 - Regression ; Estimate the amount a customer will spend next month

-“Predicting Customer Churn in E-commerce”
- Use purchase and browsing history to classify whether a customer is likely to stop buying.

 # Target Users / Who benefits
 - Marketing teams — To improve strategy with data-driven insights
 - Brand managers — To monitor how people perceive their brand